hepplerj/Dissertation/ch5.dissertation.Heppler.md

 - 'Jason A. Heppler'
 title: |
   | Chapter 5
-  | Something in the Soil:
+  | Something in the Soil
-  | Industrial Toxics and the Landscape of Health
 ...

 > The horizon above San Jose is unmarred by smokestacks, and people here